hr-rfp55-toph-FEC/Toph-Clothing-Co/README.md

 - Developed by [Ya Liu](https://github.com/ya-liu)

+- The user is able to see all reviews available for the current product with a breakdown visual of the ratings.

+- All reviews are submitted by users, which will contain text commentary, date of the review, and ratings for characteristics of the product.
+Each review may also contain user-uploaded photos and a response from the business team.

+- The rating breakdown varies from product to product, depending on relevant characteristics.

 ### Installation

-The package management system for this project is npm.
+npm is the package management system for this project.

-Use 'npm install' to install all dependencies for this project.
+Use 'npm install' to install all dependencies.

+To start the server, use 'npm run start-dev'.